CCQC/cheMVP/README.rst

   NumberOfAtoms
   Comment Line
-  Atom1Symbol Atom1XCoordinate Atom1YCoordinate Atom1ZCoordinate
+  Atom1 X1 Y1 Z1
-  Atom2Symbol Atom2XCoordinate Atom2YCoordinate Atom2ZCoordinate
+  Atom2 X2 Y2 Z2
-  Atom3Symbol Atom3XCoordinate Atom3YCoordinate Atom3ZCoordinate
+  Atom3 X3 Y3 Z3
   etc..

 Note that multiple xyz sets can be present in a single xyz file.
-In terms of chemistry packages, the following outputs can be read, and there are no restrictions on the filenames used:- the optional argument after the number of atoms is only necessary if the units are atomic units.
+In terms of chemistry packages, the following outputs can be read, and there are no restrictions on the filenames used: the optional argument after the number of atoms is only necessary if the units are atomic units.

 - Molpro (geometry optimization)